-“Did I say I didn’t remember?” he said, smiling at me.
+“Did I say I didn’t remember?” he said, smiling.

 “You’re such a torment.”

 “Seriously, I want to spoil you this weekend.
 I appreciate everything you do to help me with training.
 Ironman is a team effort,” he said.
 “I want to take you somewhere nice as payback.
-We’re staying at Forster tonight — which is why I said to pack an overnighter.
-I’ve booked a spa room at The Berkley, and a table at the Mexican Restaurant.”
+We’re staying at Forster tonight; pack an overnighter.
+I’ve booked a spa room at The Berkley and a table at the Mexican Restaurant.”

 I threw my arms around his neck and kissed him on the mouth.

-“Kissing spot,” I said, and I kissed him again, and again, until we started to laugh.
+“Kissing spot,” I said, kissing him repeatedly until we started to laugh.

 “I’m making good use of the spa,” I yelled when I heard him push through the front door of our room.

-“Come and get in, we have plenty of time before dinner.
-Maybe we should just get takeaway and lay in the bath all night.”
+“Come and get in; we have plenty of time before dinner.
+Maybe we should get takeaway and lay in the bath all night.”

-With that, he wrapped a towel around my shoulders and swept me up out of the tub.
-He patted me on the bum before pointing me in the direction of the bedroom.
-“Go and get ready, I know how long it takes you to straighten your hair,” he said.
+He wrapped a towel around my shoulders and swept me out of the tub.
+He patted me on the bum before pointing me toward the bedroom.
+“Go and get ready.
+I know how long it takes you to straighten your hair,” he said.